-Repeated aggressions trigger social aversion in miceJanuary 18th, 2013 in Medical research
+Repeated aggressions trigger social aversion in miceJanuary 18, 2013 in Medicine & Health / Medical research

 One of the mechanisms involved in the onset of stress-induced depression has been highlighted in mice by researchers from CNRS, Inserm and UPMC.